 # Admissibility and Many-Term Sums

-Relation-aware addition must remain inside the ultrareal domain:
+Relation-aware addition must remain inside the ultrareal domain, the positive

 $$